kochavalabs/full-contract-example/README.md

 Mazz> complex('{"status": 1, "one": "one__", "two": "two__", "three": "three__"}', '{ "id": "9000000000000000000000000000000000000000000000000000000000000000" }')
 One: 144

-# Alternatively you can give files as arguments.
+# Alternatively, you can give files as arguments.
 Mazz> complex(f:"foo.json", f:"bar.json")
 One: 144
 ```